mike-north/typescript-courses/packages/website/content/blog/fundamentals-v3/10-classes/index.md

 ---

 TypeScript classes add some powerful and important features on top of traditional JavaScript classes.
-In this unit, we'll take a close look class fields, access modifier keywords and more!
+In this unit, we will take a closer look at **class fields**, **access modifier keywords** and more!

 ## Class Fields

 Let's go back to our car example.
-In the JS world, we could have something like
+In the JS world, we could have something like:

 ```js twoslash
 ////////////////////////////////